ismailassil/get_next_line/README.md

 **Project Origin:**

 This function is part of the 42 curriculum, a coding education program where students develop projects to enhance their skills in various programming languages, including C. The get_next_line project is designed to improve understanding of file I/O operations, memory management, and string manipulation in the C programming language.

+## Acknowledgements

+get_next_line was developed by students at 1337School as part of their curriculum.
+Special thanks to the instructors and staff for their guidance and support.